 - As of April 2014, the hierarchy goes something like: RAW (A-Show; it's three hours long and it's where all the major story lines are set up and moved forward), Smackdown (B-Show; it's an hour shorter than RAW and often fills up that time with recaps of events on RAW), Main Event and Superstars (both C-Shows that run just one hour and are only available online or via the WWE Network, mostly featuring low-card talent rarely seen on RAW or SD).
 NXT doesn't really fit into it at all, as it's so disconnected from the primary WWE product.

 - With the second brand extension, SmackDown Live is once again a second A-Show, one often considered by Smarks to be the better of the two due to having more focus on wrestling over storylines.

 - WCW Saturday Night used to be WCW's flagship show, but was demoted to B Show after WCW Monday Nitro was created to compete directly with the then-WWF.
 Unlike most B Shows, it still had quite a few storylines going on at any one time with a more old-school sensibility than Nitro, to the point where, by the time of its demise, it seemed to be almost a separate promotion from mainstream WCW.

-- Thunder came about because of an aborted arc: the plan with Starcade 97 was to have the NWO win control over Nitro and that WCW would be forced to retreat to the newly created Thunder.
-It bombed though when the company tested out the idea of "NWO Nitro" right before a PPV and it was a giant clusterfuck of bad ratings, largely because they made the move to remodel the set ON THE AIR, causing about 40 minutes of said remodeling to drive away viewers in droves (and the few who stuck through it turned to Raw during the three-four 20 minute circle jerk sessions involving Hulk Hogan).
+- Thunder came about because of an aborted arc: the plan with Starrcade 97 was that the nWo would win control over Nitro and WCW would be forced to retreat to the newly created Thunder.
+It bombed, though, when the company tested out the idea of "nWo Nitro" right before a PPV and it was a giant clusterfuck of bad ratings, largely because they made the move to remodel the set ON THE AIR, causing about 40 minutes of said remodeling to drive away viewers in droves (and the few who stuck through it turned to Raw during the three to four 20-minute circle jerk sessions involving Hulk Hogan).